professor-conifer/PsyMew/README.md

 PsyMew uses large language models as its decision engine — it reads the full battle state, reasons about type matchups, damage calcs, speed tiers, and win conditions, then picks the best move via function calling.
 It supports every format: singles, doubles (WIP), VGC, random battles, and more across all generations.

-> Fork of [Foul Play](https://github.com/pmariglia/foul-play) with a complete AI overhaul.
+> Fork of [Foul Play](https://github.com/pmariglia/foul-play) with a complete AI overhaul to the decision making battle engine.

 ---